Dear Parents/Carers of children in Year 3,

 Some aspects of life in the juniors are different to that of KS1 and might take a while to get used to.
 During this first week we will be helping the children with their new routines and showing them where things can be found.
 We hope that the transition letter and this information will help to answer any queries you may have in all aspects of life in the Upper School.

 Each half term parents will receive a class curriculum overview of the topics we will be covering and other important dates.
-Curriculum overviews will be sent home via Schoolcomms, alternatively please click here for the Class Curriculum Overview page on the website.
+Curriculum letters will be sent home via Schoolcomms, alternatively please click here for the Class Curriculum Overview page on the website.

 Resources are provided for your child, so they do not need to bring in a pencil case.
 They will need a blue Raglan book bag to carry their home learning and reading books between school and home.
-No rucksacks please.

 This year each child will be given a Home learning Book containing a home learning jigsaw.
 The home learning jigsaw will include Maths, English and IPC games, activities and tasks.
 In addition to this, spelling activities and games will be sent home which will support the children’s learning in phonics, spelling rules and grammar.
 Spelling will be sent home on a Friday and will be due back no later than the following Wednesday along with their chosen home learning task.